Biden proposes sweeping US Supreme Court reforms – DW – 07/29/2024

 US President Joe Biden on Monday set to propose sweeping reforms to the conservative-dominated Supreme Court.

-The proposals include term limits and a binding code of conduct for the court's nine justices, who can now serve for life.
+The proposals include term limits and a binding code of conduct for the court's nine justices, who serve for life.
 They will also include a constitutional amendment to eliminate broad presidential immunity.

 It is believed that the measures are unlikely to pass, with Congress closely divided and only 99 days to go ahead of the US presidential election.